 The share icon was developed by Alex King in a December 2006 and released under Creative Commons Attribution 2.5.
 It was purchased by ShareThis in 2007.
-You can read the full story of the project right here.

 Co.Design hazarded a guess that it’s the idea of taking one idea and spreading it to at least two others.
 Personally, it reminds me a pay it forward type vibe.
 Congruous with these ideas, the ShareThis usage guidelines say that the icon should not be used to share to a single channel or service.

 The thing about the share icon is that this particular take on it isn’t bad – it’s just that the share iconography world is so divided.
 Apple, Microsoft, Android, and Open Share all have different share icons.
 Not different takes on the same idea, but dramatically different icons, from dramatically different concepts.
 The Open Share icon, for example, is meant to be one hand passing an object to another; Apple’s is the idea of a tray and information going out/up into the world.